Regent Law Moot Court

 The Regent School of Law Moot Court Board began in 1993 and has continued for several years under the direction of Professor Michael Hernandez.
 The Board began with only eight members, but they had a goal to present opportunities to help Regent Law School students to develop skills to be successful advocates in the legal profession.

 The Moot Court Board included this mission in its Constitution, which it adopted in 1994.
 Since that time, the Moot Court Board has expanded to up to 12 members and includes positions for 14 associates.
-The Moot Court Board works within the Regent Law School community by hosting the annual Regent Cup Competition in the fall for second and third year law school students, and the annual 1L Moot Court Competition in the spring.
+The Moot Court Board works within the Regent Law School community by hosting the annual Regent Cup Competition in the fall for second and third-year law school students, and the annual 1L Moot Court Competition in the spring.
 The Moot Court Board also assists Regent students in the development of oral and written advocacy skills through participation in various external regional and national competitions.

 Additionally, the Moot Court Board also hosts two Interscholastic Competitions each year.
 The American Collegiate Competition, which is held in the fall, provides undergraduate students with the opportunity to experience the reality of the legal profession.
-Every spring semester, the Moot Court Board hosts the Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition.
+Every fall semester, the Moot Court Board hosts the Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition.
 Law school students from around the nation participate in this competition and receive key insights from distinguished judges, attorneys, and professors to improve their oral and written advocacy skills.

 Each year, Regent students have the opportunity to sharpen their legal writing, oral advocacy, and negotiation skills by competing in a variety of moot court, mock trial, and negotiations competitions across the country.
 These competitions help students polish the skills fundamental to effective lawyering and reflect the quality of preparation received at Regent Law School.
 Our students have been extremely successful in competitions at both the regional and national levels.

-Secretary & Legal Research Director
+Legal Research & Writing Director

 Hassell Competition Director